안녕하세요.토미입니다.

 Sangmin is a Korean living in Seoul.

-Tammy is asking Sangmin when he went back to his hometown.
+Tammy asks Sangmin when he will be back in his hometown.

 First, let’s listen to the conversation with English subtitles.